rumaan/nasa_apod_flutter/README.md

     "key": "YOUR_API_KEY_HERE"
 }
 ```
 From here onwards its pretty straight forward.
-Just `cd` into the directory and run `flutter run` to run the app on your emulator/device.
+Just `cd` into the root directory and run `flutter run` to run the app on your emulator/device.

 ## Packages Used